A-R0n/Hello_World_Poetry/README.md

 ## Description
-This is a machine learning project where we build a Convolutional Neural Network (CNN) using ~20,000 images of dogs (with their breeds) provided by Kaggle.
+This is a machine learning project where we build a Convolutional Neural Network (CNN) using ~20,000 images of dogs (with their breeds).
 After we build our model, we can reconstruct it to make predictions with images of dogs we know and test its accuracy.

 ### What's the Poetry part?